Nursing Assistant Program Certificate

 IVCC tuition is just one-third to one-fourth the cost of state universities and far below most private institutions.
 An approximation of tuition and fees and cost comparison can be found on the IVCC website at www.ivcc.edu/payment and at www.ivcc.edu/save.

-This class does not qualify for Financial Aid due to the low number of credit hours, but several scholarship and grant opportunities may be available.
+This course itself does not qualify for Financial Aid due to the number of credit hours, but several scholarship and grant opportunities may be available.

 Please note - Successful completion of this course is an admissions requirement to IVCC's LPN and RN track nursing programs.